• How to create invoices for your limited company

 Now that you have your template in place, it’s time to populate it with your key business details.

-You’ll need to add information for both your own company and the individual or business you’re invoicing.
+You’ll need to add information for your company and the individual or business you’re invoicing.
 This will usually include:

 • Your trading name and correspondence address